ehsanlatif/SketchMind/README.md

-Based on your provided scripts and updated context, here's the revised and complete `README.md` file.
-It now reflects the LLaMA-4 based and GPT-4o based agent pipelines implemented in the following scripts:
 # SketchMind: A Multi-Agent Cognitive Framework for Scientific Sketch Assessment

 SketchMind introduces a cognitively grounded, multi-agent framework for assessing scientific sketches using semantic structures known as **Sketch Reasoning Graphs (SRGs)**.
 Each SRG is annotated with **Bloom’s Taxonomy** levels and constructed via AI agents that collaboratively parse rubrics, analyze student sketches, evaluate conceptual understanding, and generate pedagogical feedback.